humanagent/humanagent/README.md

 ### Hi, I'm Fabri

 ~15 years in startups, engineer, CTO, devrel, QA, Growth, PM.
 Mostly whatever the thing needed at the time.
-Buenos Aires, Argentina

 Right now I'm an agentic engineer.
 I work on agents that live in group chats with real people, which is mostly about teaching them when not to answer.